 Does a site’s search engine rank improve from increased popularity, from more people visiting a site?

-Does Popularity Drive Search Engine Rank?
-This is a very common belief, but it’s really not one of the major factors that determines which webpages appear first on Google searches.
+Does Popularity Drive Ranks?
+This is a very common belief about SEO, but it’s really not one of the major factors that determines which webpages appear first on Google searches.
 It does seem intuitive that Google would consider how much traffic a site gets when it’s trying to decide whether it’s credible or not, whether it should be sent more traffic.
 However, this hasn’t been a useful metric for Google from the start.
 Once you understand how SEO works it becomes a little clearer why using traffic as a metric doesn’t necessarily help Google meet its goals.

 What does popularity mean?